seperman/fast-autocomplete/README.md

 You might say:

 1. Regarding #1: Yes, but you are using caching.
 Answer: shhh Yes, keep it quiet.
 We are also doing Levenshtein Edit distance using a C library so it improves there too.
-2. Regarding #2: I'm speechless.
+2. Regarding #2: Cool.
 Answer: Ok, now we are talking.

 # How

+Read about how fast-autocomplete works here: <http://zepworks.com/posts/you-autocomplete-me/>

 In a nutshell, what the fast Autocomplete does is: